trigologiaa/e-commerce-rest-api/README.md

 Use the Gradle wrapper to build and start the application.
 Spring Boot will automatically generate the database schema based on the entities.

-Give permissions to the file.
+Grant execute permissions to the file previously.

 ```bash
 ./gradlew clean bootRun